putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

         //.....
         customers.forEach(c -> System.out.println(c.name + ":" + c.geoLocation.getDistanceTo(startingPoint)));

         //5.
 Then we can sort by distance lowest to highest.
+NB Must be sorted on distance with Customer object
+        //Could sort like this .sorted((p1, p2)->p1.x.compareTo(p2.x))
+        //if the elements of this stream are not Comparable, a java.lang.ClassCastException may be thrown
+        //if using a TreeMap, then the key is the distance (what if 2 the same)?
         List<Customer> orderedCustomers = this.customers.stream()
                 .sorted(Comparator.comparing((c1) -> c1.geoLocation.getDistanceTo(startingPoint)))
                 .collect(Collectors.toList());